stealthybox/tce-kubecon/workshop/content/exercises/04-monitor-apps.md

 We can install Promethues and Grafana by simply selecting the version from the available packages list.

 # Install Prometheus & Grafana

+Below commands will install Prometheus and Grafana on the cluster.
+**Note: These are made non-executable on purpose as the Kubernetes Cluster is shared.
+Re-running the below commands will show a message that they are already configured or installed. **

 ```
 tanzu package install prometheus --package-name prometheus.community.tanzu.vmware.com --version 2.27.0
 ```